 What to Serve with Ultimate Vegan Bomb Meatloaf

-As the picture shows, I served my meatloaf along side some mashed sweet potatoes with a little maple syrup added.
+I served my meatloaf along with a side of mashed sweet potatoes.
 I would suggest a vegetable or maybe even a starch of some sort as a great accompaniment to this dish.

 - roasted or mashed red or sweet potatoes